autometrics-dev/autometrics-py/README.md

 Autometrics makes it easy to add Prometheus alerts using Service-Level Objectives (SLOs) to a function or group of functions.

+> Not sure what SLOs are?
+[Check out our docs](https://docs.autometrics.dev/slo) for an introduction.

 In order to receive alerts you need to add a set of rules to your Prometheus set up.
+(These are configured automatically when you use the [Autometrics CLI](https://docs.autometrics.dev/local-development#getting-started-with-am) to run Prometheus.)

-You can find out more about those rules here: [Prometheus alerting rules](https://github.com/autometrics-dev/autometrics-shared#prometheus-recording--alerting-rules).
-Once added, most of the recording rules are dormant.
-They are enabled by specific metric labels that can be automatically attached by autometrics.
+> You can find out more about the autometrics alerting rules here: [Prometheus alerting rules](https://github.com/autometrics-dev/autometrics-shared#prometheus-recording--alerting-rules).

+Once the alerting rules are in Prometheus, you're ready to go.

 To use autometrics SLOs and alerts, create one or multiple `Objective`s based on the function(s) success rate and/or latency, as shown below.
-The `Objective` can be passed as an argument to the `autometrics` decorator to include the given function in that objective.
+The `Objective` can be passed as an argument to the `autometrics` decorator, which will include the given function in that objective.

 ```python
 from autometrics import autometrics